SofaDefrost/SoftRobots/docs/tutorials/FirstSteps/firststeps-tuto.md

 <a href="javascript:void" onclick="toggle('step1exo2');"> <img src="../../images/icons/play.png" width="14px"/>Change the color of the cube, directly in the code</a>
 </pre>
 <div id='step1exo' class='hide'>
-In the *Graph* panel on the left, unroll the 'Cube' menu and double-click on 'MechanicalObject mstate'.
+In the *Graph* panel on the left, expand the 'Cube' menu and double-click on 'MechanicalObject mstate'.
 In the window that appears, go to the *Transformation* tab: the line 'translation' allows you to move the object in the scene.
+Such changes don't modify the code of the scene, and are only kept in memory as long as the scene is running.
 </div>
 <div id='step1exo2' class='hide'>
 After having opened the code file, add the `color` argument to the `Cube` object.